SrijaC2/mernstack/README.md

-# 🌐 MERN Stack Full-Stack Application
+# 🌐 MERN Stack Book Management Application

 A full-stack web application built using the **MERN Stack** — **MongoDB**, **Express.js**, **React**, and **Node.js** — to demonstrate real-world CRUD functionality and integration between frontend and backend.